-- Brake suddenly, perhaps in a manner which causes another vehicle to hit them
+- Brake suddenly, perhaps in a manner that causes another vehicle to hit them

 - Open their car door suddenly, often into the path of another vehicle, pedestrian or cyclist

-- Speed up to prevent somebody passing them
+- Speed up to prevent somebody from passing them

 - Speed up to “chase” another vehicle or road user who has angered them